5 reasons to refinance your home loan

 However, beware of consolidating debts that will be paid off soon.
 For example, if you have a personal loan with a small balance remaining and you can pay it off in the next few months, you may not want to consolidate it into your mortgage.
 The loan term of your mortgage is often much longer so you may end up paying more in interest in the long run.
 Do the calculations to check which scenario will work for your personal financial situation.

 If you’re planning to renovate your home, you could potentially refinance your home loan and borrow extra to cover the cost of the renovations.
 Just be sure that this increased loan amount doesn’t also increase your loan-to-value ratio (LVR) to the point where you’ll need to pay Lenders Mortgage Insurance (LMI).

 Remember, there are a variety of ways to pay for your renovations: using your savings, increasing your current home loan or redrawing any extra repayments you’ve already made.
 Do your research to find out the right option for you.

 Your mortgage is a long commitment and your circumstances are likely to change throughout the course of a 30-year loan term.
 If you need more extras (such as an offset account or redraw facility) or you want to downsize to a basic, no-frills home loan, you could consider refinancing so that your home loan matches your new needs.

 Now that you’ve read about the reasons to refinance, check out our article about the reasons not to refinance.

 Or, if you’re ready to start the refinancing process, head over to the home loan comparison service to start comparing today.
-If you’re not sure where to start, request a free appointment with an eChoice mortgage expert.

 Want to learn more about refinancing?
 Go to the Learning Hub and get started today.